Movin' On Without You: Composition

-"Movin' On Without You" was written, composed and produced by Utada themself, which became their first ever single to have been done by them.
-Their father, Teruzane, had co-produced and co-composed a lot of songs from Utada's first album First Love, but this song was the only track on the album to have not been produced by their father or Akira Miyake.
+"Movin' On Without You" was written, composed and produced by Utada.
+Teruzane Utada had co-produced and co-composed a lot of songs from Utada's first album First Love, but this song was the only track on the album to have not been produced by him or Akira Miyake.
 The song was programmed, arranged, engineered and organized by Shinichiro Murayama, who also played keyboard and the synthesizer on the track while the intro and chorus guitar notes are played and written by Yoshiaki Kusaka.
-The song's recording demos and programming were in Tokyo, Japan with Utada recordings all from them, and Utada was assisted by Motoyama Seiji and Ugajin Masaaki.
+The song's recording demos and programming were in Tokyo, Japan with Utada recording all from them, and Utada was assisted by Motoyama Seiji and Ugajin Masaaki.

 Musically, "Movin' On Without You" is a disco and house track that was influenced by the early 1990s dance music throughout the Western part of the world and lasts a total of four minutes and forty-one seconds.
 The song also incorporates dance-oriented R&B rhythms that were present on their previous single and the parent album and contains more "fresh" and "comfortable" vocal abilities that are delivered by Utada.
 CDJournal felt that the song fit as one of the introduction tracks to make the album more "mellow".